Pyrdacor/Amberstar/FileSpecs/Amberdev.md

 # AMBERDEV format

-The `AMBERDEV.UDO` file is a LOB compressed PRG file.
+The `AMBERDEV.UDO` file is a [LOB](Containers.md) compressed [PRG](PRG.md) file.
 So it usually starts with a LOB header.
 After decompression it is a normal PRG file.
+While the Atari ST version has most data inside a DATA segment, this Amiga PRG does not have a DATA segment at all, but instead embeds the data inside the TEXT segment.

 # AMBERDEV data